 - a.
 Animals need to be clean at all times with grooming apparent. - b.
 Animals adequately cared for (fed and watered). - c.
-Clean stalls - d.
+Stalls need to stay clean. - d.
 All exhibitors are expected to participate in this contest. - e.
 An educational poster may be added (optional for extra points).
 This is to inform the public about the livestock project.
-Examples: progression of project, vaccinations, nutrition..anything to share knowledge to the public.
-Due to space, posters should be no larger that 28"x22".
-Remember this is a club project.
+Examples: progression of project, vaccinations, nutrition.
+Anything to share knowledge to the public.
+Due to space, posters should be no larger than 28"x22".